schmiegelow/iwomm-kafka/README.md

 ## KafkaStreamsTranslator

-KafkaStreamsTranslator is a simple KafkaStreams app
+KafkaStreamsTranslator is a simple KafkaStreams app, which translates text using Google Translate into english.
+You will need a valid GCP API key.